A Grand Unification of Quantum Algorithms: Discussion

 Moreover, note that there is a significant caveat in the use of QSVT, arising from the requirement of block encodings.
 In a typical implementation of QSVT on quantum computer, we may imagine that the matrix to which we would like to apply a transform, say $A$, is provided in a quantum random-access memory (``QRAM''), from which we may straightforwardly construct a block encoding of $A/\|A\|_F$~\cite{Gily_n_2019}.
-One could then apply QSVT to this encoding with a runtime linear in $\|A\|_F$, similar to how the runtimes of the eigenvalue thrsehold algorithm and the Hamiltonian simulation algorithm of this paper are linear in $\alpha$.
+One could then apply QSVT to this encoding with a runtime linear in $\|A\|_F$, similar to how the runtimes of the eigenvalue threshold algorithm and the Hamiltonian simulation algorithm of this paper are linear in $\alpha$.
 However, assuming that one has a classical computer with sampling and query access to $A$, as a classical analog of having $A$ loaded into QRAM, then one can acquire access to a singular value transformation of $A$ by executing a classical (not quantum!) algorithm~\cite{Chia_2020}; this classical algorithm impressively has a runtime polynomial in $\|A\|_F$.
 This polynomial runtime suggests that QRAM-based QSVT cannot always achieve an exponential speedup over classical algorithms, but can still attain a significant polynomial speedup.
 Although this challenge could be an Achilles' heel for application of QSVT to general and unstructured problems, clearly QSVT is still of interest for speeding up solution of problems with structure, as illustrated by quantum factoring.
-Also, while every QRAM essentially provides a block-encoded matrix, there are ways to block-encode matrices which do not require a QRAM; this is good, given the fact that QRAM implementations generally require physical resources which grow exponentially with the number of qubits stored.
+Also, while every QRAM essentially provides a block-encoded matrix, there are ways to block-encode matrices which do not require a QRAM; this is good, given the fact that QRAM implementations generally face a number of practical challenges in their realization, e.g. requiring a number of ancillary qubits which grows linearly with the number of items stored (see, e.g. \cite{HannLeeGirvinJiang2021a} and references therein).

 It is also interesting to note that while physics has developed significant insight into the role of eigenvalues, appreciation of singular values has lagged.
 For example, eigenvalues are the bread and butter of quantum systems, as energies for eigenstates of the Hamiltonian, and as stability points for stochastic systems.
 In contrast, singular values apparently play few starring roles in physics.
 One of the few examples arises in the study of entanglement, where the singular value decomposition is the underlying construct behind the Schmidt decomposition of a bipartite quantum state.